SoniNow/debug/readme.txt

 5. **Debug No Log File**: see if no debug.log file exist.

 == Changelog ==
+= 1.7: Mar 2, 2016 =
+* BugFix: Display error not required for email notification enable.

 = 1.6: Jan 24, 2016 =
 * Add: Email Notification Settings on plugin setting page.
 * BugFix: Resolved any user to download debug.log and wp-config.php file. now only super admin can download files.